 The characters on stage are fictional, but based on real stories (in fact the show was devised with input from junior doctors) and it’s sobering to realise that they represent the doctors treating us and our loved ones every day, in increasingly difficult circumstances.
 When the show was first performed at last year’s Illuminate Festival, the junior doctors’ dispute with the government was making headlines.
 Though it may no longer be the top story, that doesn’t mean the problem’s gone away, and if anything, shows like Rounds are more important than ever, to keep the problems faced by junior doctors – and the NHS in general – in the spotlight.
 And on a more personal level, it may make the rest of us think twice before complaining about a bad day at work.

-Rounds is at the Blue Elephant Theatre until 25th March.
+One thought on “Review: Rounds at the Blue Elephant Theatre”